urinalcaketopper/fddl/readme.md

 ## **Notes and Next Steps**

-- [x] Added first new set of tokens and features, added the first lexer tests.
+- [x] Added first new set of tokens and features, added the first `lexer` tests.
 - [ ] `parser` module is a placeholder.
 - [ ] `interpreter` module is a placeholder.
 - [ ] Implement a more robust error handling mechanism instead of using `stderr`.
 - [ ] Imlement string interpolation (backticks with `$variable`)
 - [ ] Continue to expand tests to cover all new syntax and features.
+- [x] Made a crappy website.

 ---